Creative Component Description

 - The results of the creative component must be defensible in terms of its findings, conclusions, or recommendations to the student's POS Committee.

 Ready to plan your project?
-Please use the Creative Component Guide.
+Continue with Creative Component Stages.